Costa Rica Volcanoes & Rainforests Trip Costa Rica

 8

-Given that your overnight stay will be in the capital of San José, you may choose to explore the options within the city and surrounding area including
+Given that your overnight stay is in San JosƩ, you may choose to explore the options within the city and surrounding area including:

 • A city tour